WordPress/gutenberg/packages/edit-site/src/components/dataviews/README.md

 - `getValue`: function that returns the value of the field.
 - `render`: function that renders the field.
 - `elements`: a set of valid values for the field.
-- `filters`: what filters are available.
-A filter is an object with `id` and `type` as properties:
+- `filters`: what filters are available for the user to use.
+A filter contains the following properties:
 	- `id`: unique identifier for the filter.
 Matches the entity query param.
+If not provided, the field's `id` is used.
+	- `name`: nice looking name for the filter.
+If not provided, the field's `header` is used.
 	- `type`: the type of filter.
 One of `search` or `enumeration`.
+	- `resetLabel`: the label for the reset option of the filter.
+If none provided, `All` is used.
+	- `resetValue`: the value for the reset option of the filter.
+If none provedid, `''` is used.

 ## DataViews